Starkillere/IGLY/README.md

 # IGLY
+IGLY (Iel gonna let you) allows you to plan for a breakup or divorce before committing to a relationship

 ## Original Dataset
 - Dr. Mustafa Kemal Yöntem, Nevşehir Hacı Bektaş Veli University, Faculty of Education, Department of Educational Sciences, muskemtem '@' hotmail.com